Yermehyaw/alx-low_level_programming/0x08-recursion/README.md

 2: Return the length of a string
 3: Calculate the factorial of an integer
 4: Calculate the exponent of a number
+5: Find the square root of a natural number else returns -1 for numbers without a perfect square root
+6: Check for prime numbers, returns 1 else returns 0